What is the Energy Bill Discount Scheme?

 How can we support you?

 With the outlook for energy prices still uncertain, the best thing businesses can do is maximise energy efficiencies where possible.
-And if you're struggling and need help with paying your business energy bills, you can get support here.
+And see our Help for struggling businesses if you need help with paying your business energy bills.

 The information of this blog was correct at the time of creation in January 2023